lukkas-lukkas/health-monitor/README.md

 # Health Monitor

-Application to receive health data from smart devices and use AI to found anomalies.
+Application to receive health data from smart devices and use AI to find anomalies.

-You can send health data of some activity by an endpoint and get some anomalies find by AI running asynchronously in another one.
+You can send health data of some activity by an endpoint and get some anomalies found by AI running asynchronously in another one.

+## Stack and technologies
+- PHP 8.2
+- Laravel 10
+- Docker & Docker compose
+- MySql 8
+- Kafka
+- OpenAI API

 ## Components